hacker64/moth01/README.md

 moth01
 =================

 Application that mimics the behaviour of a moth to light.
 When far away, it homes in on it but when too close, it moves away.
-The project is quite awesome.
+The project is quite literally awesome.

 ### Project Information
 ```